Key programs for older adults who struggle with social isolation could be at risk from Trump's "big, beautiful bill"

 "I realized that I actually have a lot of similar hobbies with them," Dakeit added.

-Andrew MacPherson, founder and executive chair of the Foundation for Social Connection, warns that President Trump's recently passed "big, beautiful bill" could slash federal funding for social programs, jeopardizing vital companionship, meal delivery and health‐monitoring services for isolated older adults.
+Andrew MacPherson, founder and executive chair of the Foundation for Social Connection Action Network, warns that President Trump's recently passed "big, beautiful bill" could slash federal funding for social programs, jeopardizing vital companionship, meal delivery and health‐monitoring services for isolated older adults.

 "It is concerning for how we're going to continue to support our seniors who are isolated and lonely in this country," MacPherson told CBS News.